Living With Strangers: How to Prioritize Safety and Privacy

 It’s best to have a clear picture of who you’re going to be moving in with—not just to avoid a personality clash but to make sure you’ve made a safe pick and found a person you can trust.
 Tools such as SpareRoom allow you to put up ads and assess potential roommates before inviting them over for an apartment viewing.
 These websites typically feature user profiles that give you insight into a potential roommate’s hobbies, interests, and personality before you agree to let them live with you.
 Alternatively, if you’re using a service like GumTree, you can request additional information, such as what they’re looking for and what they’re studying, in an introductory email.

 Interviews are a common procedure when looking for a new housemate.
 Inviting someone to take a look at your apartment gives you both a chance to get an idea of each other and see whether you’re a good fit together.
-In the age of COVID-19, virtual viewings have become commonplace, with students more than happy to view the place and get to know you over FaceTime or Zoom.
+In a post-COVID era, virtual viewings are commonplace, with students more than happy to view the place and get to know you over FaceTime or Zoom.
 A quick 10–15-minute interview is essential when looking for a new roommate.
 It helps you root out people you wouldn’t want to live with and start to immediately build a relationship.
 Of course, if you’re just starting college and you’ve been assigned a roommate in a dorm, it’s likely your school will provide a way to get in touch with your roomie.

 Learn to set boundaries

 Once you’ve found or been assigned a roommate, make sure you don’t leave the important conversation about personal space off for too long.
 It’s important to set boundaries early and establish where and how everyone in the living space can have an opportunity to step away and be by themselves.
-On top of this, it’s important for everyone to acknowledge what’s an acceptable use of the shared spaceboth during and after of COVID times.
+On top of this, it’s important for everyone to acknowledge what’s an acceptable use of the shared space—especially post-COVID-19.
 While there’s nothing wrong with having friends over, having strangers around every night of the week can make it difficult to relax and study.
 There’s more to cohabitation than picking the best room.
 Establish a chore schedule, acceptable times of the week to have friends and partners over, and how stuff can be shared.
 Sentimental value and safety around the home aren’t things to be taken for granted.

 Protect your assets and belongings